Bone Thugs-n-Harmony: 2014–present: New album, New Waves, signing with Greenback Records

 On December 2, 2021, Bone competed in a Verzuz battle with longtime rival group Three 6 Mafia, where all five Bone Thugs and all four still-living Mafia members took part, accompanied by many guests the two groups worked with over their careers.
 Bizzy was escorted off stage at one point for throwing a bottle at Juicy J, but soon returned and apologized as the show resumed without incident.
 The event was highly acclaimed as one of the series' best events to date, seen as more of a celebration of old-school hip hop than a fight for supremacy.

+On July 21, 2024, the group announced on social media they had officially signed with Greenback Records, a new record label founded by mixed martial arts fighter Conor McGregor.

+On April 25, 2025, the group released a new single "Aww Shit" featuring all five of the members of the group.

+On May 28, 2025, the group appeared on the final episode of Everybody's Live with John Mulaney, after an initial failed attempt to book the group inspired John Mulaney's monologue in an earlier episode.

+In August 2025 they played a concert at the 25th anniversary of the Gathering of the Juggalos.